-At present, there is no vaccine to reduce your risk of catching the coronavirus.
+At present, there is no vaccine to reduce your risk of catching COVID-19.
 Because the infection is most likely spread through cough droplets, you can reduce your risk of infection by:

-At present, there is no specific medication to prevent or treat the coronavirus.
+At present, there is no specific medication to prevent or treat COVID-19.
 The current treatment for anyone with the infection includes supportive care to treat symptoms.

-As it is caused by a virus, it cannot be treated with antibiotics, which work against bacteria, not viruses.
+As COVID-19 is caused by a virus, it cannot be treated with antibiotics, which work against bacteria, not viruses.

-To find out more about the coronavirus, visit our coronavirus hub.
+To find out more about COVID-19, visit our Coronavirus Hub.